-Developed by Santa Ynez Valley Hotel Association (SYVHA), the Santa Ynez Valley Tourism Business Improvement District (SYVTBID) is a benefit assessment district proposed to help fund marketing and sales promotion efforts for Santa Ynez Valley lodging businesses.
+Developed by the Santa Ynez Valley Hotel Association (SYVHA), the Santa Ynez Valley Tourism Business Improvement District (SYVTBID) is a benefit assessment district proposed to help fund marketing and sales promotion efforts for Santa Ynez Valley lodging businesses.
 This approach has been used successfully in other destination areas throughout the country to improve tourism and drive additional room nights.

-Location: The proposed SYVTBID includes all hotels, motels, and inns located within the boundaries of the cities of Buellton and Solvang, and portions of the unincorporated area of Santa Barbara County.

-Services: Marketing and sales promotions to increase tourism and to market Santa Ynez Valley as a tourist, meeting and event destination.

-Budget: The total SYVTBID annual budget for each year of its five (5) year operation is anticipated to be approximately \$600,000.

-Cost: Annual assessment rates are \$2.00 per occupied room per night.
-Based on the benefit received, assessments will not be collected on stays of more than thirty (30) consecutive days, nor on government employees on government business.
-Assessments pursuant to the SYVTBID shall not include room rental revenue resulting from stays pursuant to contracts executed prior to June 1, 2010.

-Formation: TBID formation requires submittal of petitions from lodging businesses representing more than 50% of the total annual assessment followed by City Council and County Board hearings and an opportunity for a written protest.
+- Location: The proposed SYVTBID includes all hotels, motels, and inns located within portions of the cities of Buellton and Solvang, and portions of the unincorporated area of Santa Barbara County.
+See the map and boundary description on page 5 for more specific details. - Services: Marketing and sales promotions to increase tourism and to market Santa Ynez Valley as a tourist, meeting and event destination. - Budget: The total SYVTBID annual budget for each year of its five (5) year operation is anticipated to be approximately \$600,000. - Cost: Annual assessment rates are \$2.00 per occupied room per night.
+Based on the benefit received, assessments will not be collected on stays of more than thirty (30) consecutive days, nor on stays exempted from paying transient occupancy tax according to each local jurisdiction's ordinance.
+Assessments pursuant to the SYVTBID shall not include room rental revenue resulting from stays pursuant to contracts executed prior to June 1, 2010. - Formation: TBID formation requires submittal of petitions from lodging businesses representing more than 50% of the total annual assessment followed by City Council and County Board hearings and an opportunity for a written protest.
 The assessed lodging business owners will receive notice of the public hearing by mail.
-If there is a majority written protest, the TBID will not be formed.

-Duration: The proposed SYVTBID will have a five (5) year life.
-The SYVTBID assessment will be implemented beginning June 1, 2010.
+If there is a majority written protest, the TBID will not be formed. - Duration: The proposed SYVTBID will have a five (5) year life.
+The SYVTBID assessment will be implemented beginning July 1, 2010.
 Once per year beginning on the anniversary of the formation of the district there is a 30 day period in which owners paying more than 50% of the assessment may protest and terminate the district.